Financial Samurai

 I don’t mind if my financial advisor is not as wealthy so long as s/he provides amazing customer service, is trustworthy and follows my investment risk parameters.
 However, the more I pay for advice, the more seasoned an advisor I require.
 There’s no reason a wealthier advisor with 20 years of experience can’t be as hungry as someone with only two years of experience.

-For those of you who don’t want to pay a fee, sign up for Personal Capital’s free financial tools to at least keep track of all your wealth.
+For those of you who don't want to get a free financial consulting, sign up for Empower's free financial tools to at least keep track of all your wealth.
 Run your investment accounts through their Investment Checkup feature to see if you are paying unnecessary fees and whether you have the proper asset allocation.

 After you link up all your accounts, run the Retirement Planning Calculator to see whether you are on track to generate enough income in retirement.
 There’s no better free tool online to help you track your net worth.
 That which can be measured can be improved.
 Don’t gamble with your financial future because there is no rewind button.